-Three Simple and Sweet Heart Craft Projects for Children to Make
+Three Simple and Sweet Heart Craft Projects for Children

 Kids of all ages enjoy making crafts, especially if the craft is a gift for Mom, Dad or a grandparent.
 When making crafts with preschool children, if the craft project includes a heart, so much the better.
 The three heart crafts in this article are simple enough for a toddler to tackle and will entertain crafty preschool and kindergarten age kids, too.